 The fair is open daily, starting on the last Friday in September.
-It ends 24 days later and is open on Sundays through Thursdays from 10 a.m. to 9 p.m., and Fridays through Saturdays from 10 a.m. to 10 p.m.
+It ends 24 days later and is open Sunday through Thursday from 10 a.m. to 9 p.m., and Friday through Saturday from 10 a.m. to 10 p.m.

-The best way to get to the Texas State Fair, in my opinion, is to take public transportation.
-That way, you don’t have to deal with parking fees and hassles.
+In my opinion, taking public transportation is the best way to get to the fair.
+That way, you don’t have to deal with parking fees, hassles, and traffic jams.

 You can purchase your entrance tickets online or when you arrive at the fair.
 They’re sold individually and in packages, and there are all sorts of State Fair of Texas discounts that will help you save on tickets, too!

-Once you enter the fair, you’ll need to get coupons.
+Once you enter the fair, you’ll want to get coupons.

 The coupons are used for purchasing food, drinks, and ride admissions … you basically can’t do anything without them!

 If you want to play games, you’ll need to purchase a Big Tex Game Card.
 Look for booths and kiosks in the near the games to make a purchase.